CVOR Travel Nurse Jobs in Michigan

 Is Michigan a compact state for CVOR travel nurses?

 No. Michigan is not part of the Nurse Licensure Compact, so a compact home-state license won’t let you start there.
 You’ll need to obtain a Michigan RN license by endorsement before your contract begins, even if you already hold a compact license.
-The application is straightforward but takes time to process, so the smart move is to apply early — the moment you know you’re interested in a Michigan assignment.
-Junxion’s credentialing team helps you track the timeline so licensing never becomes the thing that delays your start date.
+The application itself is straightforward but takes time to process, which makes applying early the smart move โ€” the moment you know Michigan is a serious option.
+Junxion’s credentialing team tracks the timeline with you so licensing never becomes the reason your start date slips.

 How important is bypass pump experience for Michigan CVOR contracts?